A look at some of the potential side effects

 These will be given to you right before your LEMTRADA infusion for the first 3 days of each round of treatment

 ANTIHISTAMINES AND/OR FEVER REDUCERS

-Your healthcare provider may consider administering antihistamines and/or a fever reducer prior to your LEMTRADA infusion
+Your healthcare provider may consider administering antihistamines and/or a fever reducer before, during, and after your LEMTRADA infusion

-You’ll be given an antiviral before treatment and will continue it until your immune cells reach certain levels
+You’ll be given an antiviral with treatment and will continue it until your immune cells reach certain levels